- Explore the bustling city of Athens with a private tour of the Acropolis

-- cheese pie or olive pie, enjoyed with a picnic of coffee, juice, jam, honey, bread, fruit, and yogurt
+- cheese pie or olive pie enjoyed with a picnic of coffee, juice, jam, honey, bread, fruit, and yogurt

 - lukumades (hand-crafted Green doughnuts)

-- keftedes (Greek meatballs), tzatziki (yogurt-based sauce), and a tasting of five kinds of naxian cheeses, plus bread, salad, and local wine
+- keftedes (Greek meatballs), tzatziki (yogurt-based sauce), and a tasting of five kinds of Naxian cheeses, plus bread, salad, and local wine

-- a tasting of the local liqueur Citron at a distillery
+- a tasting of the local liqueur citron at a distillery

-After filling you stomach with amazing Greek foods, treats, and drinks, you'll walk off your indulgences with a tour of the Venetian castle.
+After filling your stomach with amazing Greek foods, treats, and drinks, you'll walk off your indulgences with a tour of the Venetian castle.
 In the evening, take a relaxed stroll in Chora, stopping at a kafeneio and enjoying a snack with a drink.
 Now that you have tasted everything, you'll be able to choose your dinner wisely!

-Day 11: Hike to the Medieval Monastery of Fotodoti on Naxos
+Day 11: Hike to the medieval Monastery of Fotodoti on Naxos

 Today you'll explore the beauty of eastern Naxos with a 3-hour hike through rocky land and olive groves.
 Enjoy the breathtaking views of the island's terrain, contrasting with the deep blue hues of the Aegean Sea.
 Along the way, you'll visit the medieval Monastery of Fotodoti, which seems to come out of nowhere emerging from the earth.
 The view from the top of its hill offers a bird's-eye view of the island and the surrounding sea.